andikleen/ftracer/README.md

 Performance overhead

 On a Westmere system the instrumentation increases the cost of an empty call by about 4 times.
+This is with a micro benchmark that does these calls in a tight loop.
+On codes doing less function calls the overhead will likely be lower, as an Out-of-order CPU can better schedule around it.
-Will depend on the CPU and the surrounding code.
+Exact slowdowns will depend on the CPU and the surrounding code and how many function calls it does.

 To use in your own project.